-The goal of SNAP-Ed is to improve the likelihood that persons eligible for SNAP will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and MyPlate.
+SNAP-Ed’s goal is to improve the likelihood that persons eligible for SNAP will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and with MyPlate.

-If you or anyone you know might be interested in our Snap-Ed Program, you can find our contact information below.
+If you or anyone you know are interested in our SNAP-Ed Program, you can find our contact information below.

-In the Plan, Shop.
-Save and Cook lessons you will learn how to plan meals for your family and write shopping lists to save money and time.
-Learn to choose foods that are the most nutritious and that fit within your budget.
-Learn techniques to lower your food bill and stretch your money.
-Learn how to use unit pricing, review bulk and generic products, and how to keep your food safe to prevent waste and spoilage.
-Discover tips to help you plan nutritious meals for and entire week and taste and healthy low-cost recipe.
+In the Plan, Shop, Save & Cook (PSSC) lessons you will learn how to: Plan meals for your family and write shopping lists to save money and time; Learn to choose foods that are the most nutritious and that fit within your budget; Learn techniques to lower your food bill and stretch your money; Learn how to use unit pricing and review bulk and generic products; and How to keep your food safe to prevent waste and spoilage.
+You will also learn tips to help you plan nutritious meals for an entire week and taste a healthy low-cost recipe.

 This curriculum was developed by University of California CalFresh Nutrition Education program.

-The Eat Smart, Live Strong (ESLS) lessons promote two key behaviors: increase fruit and vegetable consumption to 3 1/2 cups per day (1 1/2 cups of fruits and 2 cups of vegetables), and participate in at least 30 minutes of physical activity most days of the week among 60-74 year olds participating in or eligible for FNS nutrition assistance programs.
+The Eat Smart, Live Strong (ESLS) lessons promote two key behaviors: increase fruit and vegetable consumption to 3 1/2 cups per day (1 1/2 cups of fruits and 2 cups of vegetables), and participate in at least 30 minutes of physical activity most days of the week.
+These lessons are geared towards 60-74 year olds participating in or eligible for FNS nutrition assistance programs.